ASHRITH-SAMBARAJU/ASHRITH-SAMBARAJU/README.md

 # Ashrith Sambaraju

 ## About Me
-As an Engineering undergraduate specializing in **Artificial Intelligence and Machine Learning**, I have a strong foundation in data structures, algorithms, and front-end development.
+As an Engineering graduate specialised in **Artificial Intelligence and Machine Learning**, I have a strong foundation in data structures, algorithms, and front-end development.
 I'm passionate about building AI-driven solutions that connect intelligent systems with user-centric applications.
 I enjoy working on innovative projects, collaborating with diverse teams, and contributing to meaningful technological advancements.

 ## Tech Skills